HotPocketHPE/mhguide/README.md

 > Example: Greatsword vs. Tigrex.
 If you find yourself right in front of him as he starts a charge, you may not have time to sheathe and superman dive!
 Try to guard the attack, it will hurt your sharpness and deal chip damage but it's better than getting hit.

-Some attacks, such as clouds of gas or elemental beams, are not blockable.
+Some attacks, such as clouds of gas or elemental beams, are not blockable normally.
 The skill Guard Up will make these blockable.

 The Heavy Bowgun's shield attachment can be quite effective, but will only block attacks in a 45 degree arc in front of you, as opposed to the 90 degree arc of all other shields.
 Make sure you are looking right at the attack!